 Government counterparts at national and district/prefecture-level were consulted during the planning and execution of the rapid and detailed assessments in Guinea and Sierra Leone to identify areas with high levels and/or risk of conflict between cattle herders and crop farmers.
-The assessment findings validate that the border-lying communities in Falaba District, Sierra Leone and Faranah Prefecture, Guinea could benefit from interventions to improve community dialogue and build resilient agricultural livelihoods.
-The targeted communities also contain key points of entry that ensure effective border management and security while facilitating the movement of people, animals and goods,
+The assessment findings validate that the border-lying communities in Falaba District, Sierra Leone and Faranah Prefecture, Guinea could benefit from interventions to improve community dialogue and build resilient agricultural livelihoods which promote peaceful co-existence between the sometimes-competing communities.
+The targeted communities also contain key points of entry that ensure effective border management and security while facilitating the movement of people, animals and goods.